puppetlabs/bolt/pre-docs/writing_tasks.md

 ### Defining parameters in Windows

-For Windows tasks, you can pass parameters as environment variables, but it's usually more useful to write your task in PowerShell and use named arguments.
+For Windows tasks, you can pass parameters as environment variables, but it's easier to write your task in PowerShell and use named arguments.
-To support PowerShell standard argument handling, set the `input_method` in your metadata to powershell.
+By default tasks with a `.ps1` extension use  PowerShell standard argument handling.

 For example, this PowerShell task takes a process name as an argument and returns information about the process.
 If no parameter is passed by the user,